Lisa Adams, MA LPC

 I have been a Licensed Professional Counselor in practice for more than a decade.
 Previously, I worked in an inpatient psychiatric hospital working directly with people affected by serious mental illness, psychosis, suicidal ideation/attempts and chemical dependency/psychiatric diagnosis.
 I also worked in outpatient (IOP) helping people who were newly sober acquire the skills to work on their recovery and reintegrate into life.

 I have been a Licensed Professional Counselor in practice for more than a decade.
-I am skilled with clients facing mental health challenges such as: depression, anxiety, bipolar, ADHD, low self-esteem, trauma, life transitions, family of origin/attachment issues and addictions/compulsions.
+I am skilled with clients facing mental health challenges such as: depression, anxiety, bipolar, ADHD, low self-esteem, trauma, life transitions, family of origin/attachment issues, addictions/compulsions, and grief.

 I use a variety of methods in our sessions: Cognitive Behavior Therapy (CBT) to help you challenge distorted thinking, and Motivational Interviewing to help you find your inner reasons and willingness for change.
 I teach my clients to use mindfulness skills for self-awareness and self-soothing.
 I also use Eye Movement Desensitization and Reprocessing (EMDR), which works with the body and the mind to access and process traumatic memories, relieving distress and bringing healing.